DrSquidX/Ethical-Hacking-Scripts/README.md

 Do not copy these scripts and say they are yours.
 I am not ok with that.
 If you plan to modify these scripts, please credit me as I would appreciate that.

+A quick note that SquidNet is my most powerful script.

 Happy Hacking,

 DrSquid